vatsal0/tinker-cookbook/README.md

 ## Installation

-1. Obtain a Tinker API token and export it as environment variable `TINKER_API_KEY`.
-You will only be able to do this after you have access to Tinker.
-Sign up for waitlist at [thinkingmachines.ai/tinker](https://thinkingmachines.ai/tinker).
-After you have access, you can create an API key from your console: [tinker-console.thinkingmachines.ai](https://tinker-console.thinkingmachines.ai).
+1. Obtain a Tinker API token and export it as environment variable `TINKER_API_KEY`. // TODO(tianyi): add onboarding flow link
 2. Install tinker python client via `pip install tinker`
 3. We recommend installing `tinker-cookbook` in a virtual env either with `conda` or `uv`.
 For running most examples, you can install via `pip install -e .`.